4. User Experience Design¶

 From a User Experience perspective, the Authentication process differs from the Presentation process only in how it is initiated, which is through a dedicated Authentication Button.

-To ensure a consistent and seamless Authentication process across all Relying Parties, each Relying Party MUST follow the visual and User Experience requirements outlined below and SHOULD use the open-source assets available in the Official Resources.
+To ensure a consistent and seamless Authentication process across all Relying Parties, each Relying Party MUST follow the visual and User Experience requirements outlined below, together with compliance with [REF_ACCESSIBILITY] and, in the case of public entities, with [GL_DESIGN]

 Relying Parties MUST implement and provide the following pages as part of the Authentication process: